MULYS001/Responsive-Portfolio/readme.md

  * Portfolio
  * Contact

+### My Website
 My website was developed using Bootstrap CSS Framework and I also reference Fontawesome for my Linkedin icon.
 Each file contains links for:

  * Bootstap and Fontawesome css sheets
  * Style sheet css
  * Javascripts for Bootstrap and Fontawesome

+ Styling elements include a navbar with hamburger for smaller resolutions, and a sticky footer.

 Initial commit includes the following files: